aospapp/aosp/platform_testing/libraries/flicker/README.md

 Captures Layers trace.
 This monitor is started by default.
 Build a transition with `skipLayersTrace()` to disable this monitor.
 #### WindowManagerTraceMonitor
 Captures Window Manager trace.
 This monitor is started by default.
 Build a transition with `skipWindowManagerTrace()` to disable this monitor.
-#### WindowAnimationFrameStatsMonitor
-Captures WindowAnimationFrameStats for the transition.
-This monitor is started by default and is used to eliminate *janky* runs.
-If an iteration has skipped frames, as determined by WindowAnimationFrameStats, the results for the iteration is skipped.
-If the list of results is empty after all iterations are completed, then the test should fail.
-Build a transition with `includeJankyRuns()` to disable this monitor.
 #### ScreenRecorder
 Captures screen to a video file.
 This monitor is disabled by default.
 Build a transition with `recordEachRun()` to capture each transition or build with `recordAllRuns()` to capture every transition including setup and teardown.